 Methods:

-Active Period Evaluation: Monitored simple jump and jump with hands up gesture performance, success rates, and user preferences.
+Active Period Evaluation: Monitored simple jump and jump with hands-up gesture performance, success rates, and user preferences.

 Quantitative Results: